Skip to content

 Seesaw

-In the classroom, we are using Seesaw as a way of the children documenting and recording their learning.
+In the classroom, we use Seesaw as a way of children documenting and recording their learning.

 At home, Seesaw is a platform that can be accessed on laptops, tablets and phones.
 The children will bring home a QR code to access the Seesaw app, or website (please use either Google Chrome or Edge as your browser).
 At home, the children will be able to see their own journal page and any activities that have been added for them.